Mobility Resort Motegi: Track difficulties

 Track access is a major concern, with only two entry and exit points by a two-lane public road.
 Motegi is not a particularly large town, and accommodation is virtually non-existent close to the track, except for the on-site hotel.
 Train links to the area are extremely limited (the major regional lines, JR East and Tobu Railway do not service the area), nor has a planned superhighway been completed.
 Thus the stated track capacity (about 65,000) is dictated largely by traffic flow, not by actual seating capacity (estimated to be nearly 100,000 for road-course events, 80,000 for the oval).

 In 2011, Casey Stoner and Jorge Lorenzo proposed to boycott the MotoGP race out of fears for their health from radiation from the Fukushima Daiichi Nuclear Power Plant even though all the independent scientific experts including the World Health Organization and Australian Radiation Protection and Nuclear Safety Agency had stated that it is safe to live permanently 80 km or more from the plant.
 Motegi is more than 120 km from Fukushima Daiichi Nuclear Power Plant.
 In the end, all the teams showed up for the race.

 Layout configurations

 Lap records

-The official fastest race lap records at the Mobility Resort Motegi are listed as:
+The unofficial all-time track record is 1:29.757, set by Tomoki Nojiri during the qualifying session of 2021 2nd Motegi Super Formula round.
+As of September 2025, the fastest official race lap records at the Mobility Resort Motegi are listed as: